allenJynRoyston/angularCrashCourse/README.md

 ### Installation

-Angular Crash Course requires the user of a server to run properly.
-As such, run via MAMP/WAMP/XAMPP, or similar client-side server.
+Angular Crash Course requires the use of a server to run properly.
+As such, first install MAMP/WAMP/XAMPP, or similar client-side server before starting.

 * If you're using a Mac, ensure you place the entire contents of the repo in the HTDOCS folder.
 * Start MAMP, open your browser of choice, then enter in the address bar: